Weather update: Mumbaikars wake up to sunny skies and humid climate; IMD predicts light to moderate rainfall

-Mumbaikars continue to face a hot and humid climate as rains took a break on Tuesday.
-However, the India Meteorological Department (IMD) in its 24-hour forecast has predicted light to moderate rainfall in the city and suburbs for the day.
+Mumbaikars continue to face a hot and humid climate as rains took a break on Thursday.
+However, the India Meteorological Department (IMD) in its 24-hour forecast has predicted light to moderate spells of rain or thundershowers at isolated places in the city and suburbs.

 Let us know! 👂— HubSpot (@HubSpot)